matiasconsiglio/project-4/README.md

 28. Click Create Account
 29. Verify your email and you will be brought to the dashboard.
 30. In cloudinary dashboard copy environment variable without "CLOUDINARY_URL=.
-31. In env.py add 'os.environ["CLOUDINARY_URL"] = "environmentvariable"'.
+31. In env.py add 'os.environ["CLOUDINARY_URL"] = "environment variable"'.
 32. Add same variable in heroku.
 33. Add in heroku config vars "DISABLE_COLLECTSTATIC = 1" (removed at final deployment) for correct deployment.
 34. In settings.py in installed apps we add cloudinary.
 First one in the top of django staticfiles and the other one in the bottom: